 - Keep your stainless steel items in an environment that doesn't promote corrosion.
-Avoid high temperatures and humidity, as well as chloride-rich and oxygen-depleted areas. - Prevent scratches.
+Avoid high temperatures and humidity, as well as chloride-rich and oxygen-depleted areas.
+Outdoor use can accelerate rusting. - Prevent scratches.
 If indentations are made in the stainless steel, they could trap moisture and cause rust. - Clean and polish stainless steel regularly.
-Cleaning your equipment after each use eliminates the risk of build-up from burnt or dried foods and provides a smooth surface for polishing.
+Cleaning your equipment after each use eliminates the risk of buildup from burnt or dried foods and provides a smooth surface for polishing.
 Polishing keeps the chromium oxide intact so rust does not form. - Use alkaline cleaners to properly clean your equipment.

-Both 300 series and 400 series contain 70-80% iron, so they are both susceptible to rust.
+Both 300 series and 400 series contain 70-80% iron so they are both susceptible to rust.